-Fig. 13: Example Data File
+Fig. 11: Example Data File

 It then finds the 4 corner points in the list, the most northwest, northeast, southwest, and southeast points.
 It uses these in order to create a box that all of the other points are located within.
-It then averages out all of intensities in order to define the temperature mapping for each signal intensity.
-One major caveat is that not all points taken are seen.
-The points seen are based on the average of all of the points taken.
-Using this formula:
+It then averages out all of intensities in order to define the temperate mapping for each signal intensity.
+Lastly, it uses a python to html software adapter.
+It then uses a tool in the google maps API called [10]gheat to create the visualization in the form of a .kml file.
+This .kml file is then simply loaded into google earth and shows up as an overlaid image.